-Join Sean Colins for an in-depth discussion in this video DEP enrollment preparation, part of Mobile Device Management with Meraki: Managing iPads.
+Join Sean Colins for an in-depth discussion in this video DEP enrollment preparation, part of Meraki: iPad Mobile Device Management.

 - [Voiceover] As you might expect, it's important to be prepared before going into the enrollment process for all of these programs.
 If that's surprising to you, you probably haven't enrolled in a lot of Apple programs before because there are some unique gotchas associated with enrolling in Apple programs sometimes.
 And it's a good idea to get your ducks in a row ahead of that.
 So let's take a look at what's necessary for you to prepare yourself for enrollment in Apple's deployment programs.
 So first, there's a checklist for getting your emails set up.